 Nowadays, people use the term "Smart City" all over the world with different concepts and from different practical aspects.
 Most of them use it when IT is applied in urban development and citizens' life.
 More than this, the term "Smart City" is referred to changes in technological infrastructures in conversion from a traditional industrial society to an academic one.
-Among social, economic, environmental, Inhabitant, Governance, policy, and business sustainability, the last one affects all others and also being affected by all others except environmental.
-Governance sustainability affects all other factors and is affected by policy and business ones.
+Among Social, Economic, Environmental, Inhabitant, Governance, Policy, and Business sustainability, the last one affects all others and also being affected by all others except Environmental.
+Governance sustainability affects all other factors and is affected by Policy and Business ones.
 Economic sustainability affects all other factors except Governance.
-Environmental sustainability is affected by four of them, i.e., economic, Governance, Inhabitant, and policy.
+Environmental sustainability is affected by four of them, i.e., Economic, Governance, Inhabitant, and Policy.

-The smart economy is turning one of the pillars of smart cities as economic movements in the information world is a serious key in the improvement of a city.
+The smart economy is turning one of the pillars of smart cities as economic movements and in the information world it is a serious key in the improvement of a city.
 It should be also able to make people from inside and outside the city engage in social matters and also attract companies and investors to accelerate development.
 A smart economy is a creative and innovative practice for governing such cities.

-Criterion Inhabitant factors has the most interaction (influence/influence) with other criteria and since (D_i-R_i) is negative for Inhabitant factors, so this criterion is a net effect.
+Inhabitant factors Criterion has the most interactions (influence/influence) with other criteria and since the $(D_i - R_i)$ is negative for Inhabitant factors, so this criterion is a net effect.

-Criterion Governance factors after Inhabitant factors has the most interaction (impact/ influence) with other criteria and since (D_i-R_i) is positive for Governance factors, so this criterion is a net cause.
-Given that the value (D_i-R_i) is positive, the criteria of Policy factors, Economic factors and Environmental factors are also net causes.
+Governance factors Criterion, after Inhabitant factors, has the most interactions (impact/influence) with other criteria and since the ( $D_i - R_i$ ) is positive for Governance factors, so this criterion is a net cause.
+Given that the value ( $D_i - R_i$ ) is positive, the criteria of Policy factors, Economic factors and Environmental factors are also net causes.